Backyard Fountains A Definition

 Where did Landscape Fountains Begin?

+A water fountain is an architectural piece that pours water into a basin or jets it high into the air in order to supply drinking water, as well as for decorative purposes.
 Pure practicality was the original purpose of fountains.
 People in cities, towns and villages received their drinking water, as well as water to bathe and wash, via aqueducts or springs in the vicinity.
 Up to the late nineteenth century, water fountains had to be near an aqueduct or reservoir and higher than the fountain so that gravity could make the water flow down or shoot high into the air.
 Serving as an element of decoration and celebration, fountains also provided clean, fresh drinking water.
 Animals or heroes made of bronze or stone masks were often times utilized by Romans to beautify their fountains.
 Muslims and Moorish landscaping designers of the Middle Ages included fountains to re-create smaller versions of the gardens of paradise.
 King Louis XIV of France wanted to illustrate his superiority over nature by including fountains in the Gardens of Versailles.
 Seventeen and 18 century Popes sought to extol their positions by adding decorative baroque-style fountains at the point where restored Roman aqueducts arrived into the city.

 Since indoor plumbing became the norm of the day for clean, drinking water, by the end of the 19th century urban fountains were no longer needed for this purpose and they became purely ornamental.
 Fountains using mechanical pumps instead of gravity allowed fountains to bring recycled water into living spaces as well as create special water effects.